When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 A Breath of Fresh Air

-Twelve-year-old Catherine can’t have a normal life because her family revolves around her autistic brother’s additional needs.
-She’s tried to teach him the rules of typical human behavior to no avail.
+Twelve-year-old Catherine feels like she can’t have a normal life because her family revolves around her autistic brother’s needs.
+She tries to teach him “rules” for behavior, but it rarely works.

-When she meets two new friends, she learns that she is the odd one out.
-Her idea of “normal” is challenged, and Catherine has no choice but to see her brother in another light.
+When she makes two new friends, she learns she might be the one who is stuck in her ways.
+Her idea of “normal” gets challenged, helping her see her brother in a new light.

 Product Specs